 The Alter Rebbe became very serious, and said to him, “You cannot estimate what being in the close vicinity of a Chassidic shtiebel (synagogue) does for the soul.
 And you cannot estimate how much pleasure there is Above when a Jew does one less sin.”

 The Alter Rebbe taught us a way of doing teshuvah that is not explicitly teshuva.
-When the Chassidim distanced the wayward Jew, they were motivated by the outer dimension of the sefirah of Understanding (Binah), from where harsh judgement awakens.
-But the Alter Rebbe’s statement, that you cannot begin to estimate the great pleasure Above when a Jew does one less sin, stems from the inner dimension of the persona called “Mother” (Imma), where severe judgements are sweetened at their source.
+When the chassidim distanced the wayward Jew, they were motivated by the outer dimension of the sefirah of Understanding (Binah), from where harsh judgment awakens.
+But the Alter Rebbe’s statement, that you cannot begin to estimate the great pleasure Above when a Jew does one less sin, stems from the inner dimension of the persona called “Mother” (Imma), where severe judgments are sweetened at their source.
 Thus, instead of distancing this Jew, he should be drawn near.

 According to the plain meaning of the Tanya and according to the Rambam’s Laws of Teshuvah, a person who does teshuva and then falls back into the same sin has not really done teshuva.
 We cannot testify to the fact that he will no longer commit this sin, as the Rambam prescribes as a measure of his success, because he has setbacks and failures.
 But the Mittler Rebbe says that despite his failures, his effort brings great pleasure to God.

 The idea in our story is even more powerful than what the Mittler Rebbe wrote.
 This story is about a Jew who is not interested in doing teshuvah (at least not consciously).
 But when the chassidim continue to invite him to their community events, such as a farbrengen, and during the time that he is with them, he does one less sin than he would have done if he had not been with them, we cannot begin to estimate the great pleasure that this causes in Heaven.